 License holders must accompany their game animal, or parts thereof (excluding hide), during transportation, unless a permit for the transportation of game is issued by the Department upon request.
 Game may be shipped by common carrier (shipping companies, commercial meat processors and taxidermists) in receipt of proper bill of lading.
-A moose or elk carcass must be accompanied by the head to the final place of storage.
+A moose, elk or bighorn sheep carcass must be accompanied by the head to the final place of storage.
 No resident of the state may ship big game or parts thereof (other than hides) out of state without a permit from the Department.
-It is illegal to possess or transport another’s game animal, or parts thereof (excluding hide), without the license holder accompanying or as otherwise permitted.
+It is illegal to possess or transport another's game animal, or parts thereof (excluding hide), without the license holder accompanying or as otherwise permitted.
 Processed and packaged meat (cut/ground and wrapped) of legally taken game may be gifted to another.
-Unprocessed, unpackaged game meat may be gifted as follows: 1) Prior to reaching the licensee’s personal residence a transportation permit must be obtained and accompany the game meat; 2) After reaching the licensee’s personal residence if accompanied by the name and address of the licensee.
+Unprocessed, unpackaged game meat may be gifted as follows: 1) Prior to reaching the licensee's personal residence a transportation permit must be obtained and accompany the game meat; 2) After reaching the licensee's personal residence if accompanied by the name and address of the licensee.

 Commercial processors and common carriers may possess any person’s legally taken possession limit of game.

 Firearms and Archery Equipment

 Legal Firearms – Centerfire rifles of .25 caliber or larger are legal for elk and moose, while a .243/6 mm caliber is the minimum for bighorn sheep.
 Centerfire rifles of .50 caliber or larger using smokeless powder are prohibited.
 Muzzleloading rifles or single shot muzzleloader pistols of .50 caliber or larger are legal.
 Rifles must have a minimum barrel length of 16 inches.
 Rifled slugs of 20 gauge or larger are legal for shotguns.